The Entrepreneur: A Stomach Meridian Archetype

-By strengthening and stretching the stomach meridian, you gain access to your inner entrepreneur, ambition, and passion.
-You also may learn how to free up a locked pelvis, create space in your hamstrings and quads, and correct rounded shoulder posture.
+You gain access to your inner entrepreneur, ambition, and passion by strengthening and stretching the stomach meridian.
+You also may learn how to free up a locked pelvis, create space in your hamstrings and quads, and correct your rounded shoulder posture.
 To understand the stomach meridian’s place in our series, we will examine its western medicine functions, archetypes, common imbalances, and exercises to help restore the healthy flow of our meridian.

 The Stomach in Western Medicine

 Our stomach is an organ with which we are all intimately acquainted.
 We use our stomachs every single day for food storage, breakdown, and digestion.
 While it does play a key role in our digestive system, much of the nutrient assimilation and food breakdown happens in the small and large intestines.
 The stomach is primarily a location for food storage and the initial stages of breakdown via stomach acid.

 When food reaches the stomach, it secretes specific digestive enzymes based on whether we are digesting sugars, carbs, proteins, or fats.
 Digestion speed varies depending on what we eat and how much.
 For example, water takes almost no time to digest and passes directly through the stomach, while animal protein can take anywhere from two to four days.